kubernetes/enhancements/keps/sig-scheduling/5981-dra-sharing-affinity/README.md

 device with `sharingAffinity` is a candidate ONLY if:

 1. It has sufficient consumable capacity (KEP-5075)
+2. The device's `AffinityStates[deviceID].Unknown` is **not** true
+3. The claim has **exactly one** scheduler-recognized `StructuredParameters` config entry targeting the relevant request
+4. That entry can be decoded successfully using the well-known schema
-2. The claim provides values for ALL keys in `sharingAffinity.attributeKeys` (missing key → device is **not** a candidate).
-The scheduler extracts these values by decoding the well-known JSON schema from the claim's opaque config.
+5. The claim provides values for ALL keys in `sharingAffinity.attributeKeys` (missing key → device is **not** a candidate)
+6. For each required affinity key, the recognized entry provides a **string** value (non-string values are invalid in alpha)
-3. The device's `AffinityValues` is either empty (unlocked) OR matches the claim's affinity values for ALL keys
+7. The device's `AffinityStates[deviceID].LockedAffinity` is either empty (unlocked) OR matches the claim's affinity values for ALL keys

+The scheduler identifies the structured-parameters entry by `opaque.driver: resource.k8s.io` plus `apiVersion: resource.k8s.io/v1alpha1` and `kind: StructuredParameters` in the embedded payload.
+Driver-specific config entries are ignored by the scheduler.

-If a claim does not provide a structured parameter entry for a required attribute key, the device is filtered out.
-This is the safe default: the driver declared that sharing requires a specific parameter, and a claim that omits it cannot be properly configured.
+If a device has `AffinityStates[deviceID].Unknown == true`, or if a required request has no recognized structured-parameters entry, more than one recognized entry, an entry that fails schema/decoding checks, or a required affinity key with a non-string value, the device is filtered out for `sharingAffinity` scheduling.
+This is the safe default: the driver declared that sharing requires specific scheduler-readable parameters, and a scheduler that cannot reconstruct the current or requested affinity state cannot evaluate placement safely.
 Claims that do not need sharing-constrained devices should target devices without `sharingAffinity`.

-**Score phase**: Nodes where the `AffinityValues` already match the request are scored **higher** than nodes with "clean" (unlocked) devices.
+**Score phase**: The normative ordering in alpha is:

+1. A device already locked to a compatible affinity value scores highest.
+2. An otherwise equivalent clean (unlocked) device scores lower.
+3. An incompatible locked device, or a device with `AffinityStates[deviceID].Unknown == true`, is not scored because it was already filtered out.

 This preserves unlocked devices for future workloads with different affinity values, minimizing fragmentation.
+The exact score weight is not in scope of the alpha;
+the required behavior is that a compatible locked device is preferred over an otherwise equivalent clean device.

 ##### Reserve Phase: Tentative Locking